changh95/Academic-Page/_pages/about.md

 Currently I am...
 ====

-Currently in **Cambridge, United Kingdom**.
+I had an amazing opportunity to work at the **Cavendish Laboratory, University of Cambridge and Cancer Research UK** recently.

+Moving back to Korea on the 25th March 2019!

 Looking for a research position **(전문연구요원) in computer vision or medical robotics area.**

-Until the end of March, I'll be working as a **Visiting Researcher** at the **Cavendish Lab** at the **University of Cambridge / Cancer Research UK Cambridge Institute**.
-I am working on computer vision aspect of hyperspectral imaging system (HSI) for early-stage cancer detection.

 ------------------------------------------